-2015 vs. 2014 The Partnership's depreciation, depletion and amortization (DD&A) rate, expressed as a percentage of oil and gas sales, rose to approximately 28 percent in 2015 from approximately 20 percent in 2014.
-The dollar amount of DD&A expense in 2015 decreased from the comparable period a year ago as a result of lower oil and gas sales in 2015.
-For 2015 and 2014, the Partnership recognized asset retirement obligation accretion of \$126,687 and \$112,566, respectively.
-Lease operating expenses (LOE) for 2015 were down 20 percent from the same period a year ago, decreasing to \$0.8 million in 2015, reflecting lower repair costs in 2015, lower operating costs from the abandonment of North Padre Island 969/976 and Matagorda Island 681/682 and reduced cost from the temporary shut-in of Ship Shoal 258/259.
-The operators of the properties are delaying discretionary repair work and other costs in light of reduced oil and gas prices and cash flow.
-Gathering and transportation costs for the delivery of oil and gas increased 15 percent from the same period in 2014 primarily a result of higher oil, gas, and NGL volumes from South Timbalier 295 in 2015.
-Administrative expense for 2015 decreased three percent compared to the same period in 2014.
+2016 vs. 2015 The Partnership's depreciation, depletion and amortization (DD&A), expressed as a percentage of oil and gas sales, rose to approximately 38 percent in 2016 from approximately 28 percent in 2015.
+The increase in the rate as a percentage of oil and gas sales in 2016 reflected the impact of declining oil and gas prices.
+The dollar amount of recurring DD&A expense for 2016 increased from the comparable period a year ago as a result of the higher DD&A rate.
+For 2016 and 2015, the Partnership recognized asset retirement obligation accretion of \$79,661 and \$126,687, respectively.
+Abandonment activity during 2015 at Matagorda Island 681/682 and North Padre Island 969/976 reduced the Partnership's abandonment obligations and related accretion expense.

+Lease operating expenses (LOE) for 2016 were down 25 percent from the same period a year ago, decreasing to \$0.6 million in 2016.
+The decrease reflects the impact of permanently shutting-in North Padre Island 969/976 and operating costs that have been trending downward as a response to lower commodity prices.
+In addition, the operator of the properties has been delaying discretionary repair work and other costs in light of reduced oil and gas prices and cash flow.
+Gathering and transportation costs for the delivery of oil and gas decreased over 30 percent from the same period in 2015 primarily a result of a change in oil marketing arrangements on the South Timbalier 295.
+Administrative expenses for 2016 decreased four percent compared to the same period in 2015.

 Under the full cost method of accounting, the Partnership is required to review the carrying value of its proved oil and gas properties each quarter.
 Under these rules, capitalized costs of oil and gas properties, net of accumulated DD&A, may not exceed the present value of estimated future net cash flows from proved oil and gas reserves discounted at 10 percent per annum.
 Estimated future net cash flows are calculated using end-of-period costs and an unweighted arithmetic average of commodity prices in effect on the first day of each of the previous 12 months, held flat for the life of the production, except where prices are defined by contractual arrangements.
-If commodity prices do not recover significantly from current levels, the Partnership may be required to recognize a non-cash write-down of the carrying value of its oil and gas properties in 2016.
-The Partnership's full cost ceiling limitation at the end of the current quarter was calculated using a historical 12-month pricing average that included oil prices that were higher than current commodity futures prices.
+As a result of the ceiling limitation, the Partnership wrote-down the carrying value of its oil and gas properties by approximately \$2.9 million during 2016.
+The write-downs are reflected as additional DD&A expense.
+If commodity prices experience continued declines to levels lower than prices realized in the previous 12 months, the Partnership may be required to recognize additional non-cash writedowns of the carrying value of its oil and gas properties in future periods.